HarperDB/documentation/docs/custom-functions/debugging-custom-function.md

 ## Viewing the Log

-The HarperDB Log can be found on the [Studio Status page](https://harperdb.io/docs/harperdb-studio/instance-metrics/) or in the local log file.
+The HarperDB Log can be found on the [Studio Status page](https://harperdb.io/docs/harperdb-studio/instance-metrics/) or in the local Custom Functions log file, `<HDBROOT>/log/custom_functions.log`.
 Additionally, you can use the [`read_log` operation](https://api.harperdb.io/#7f718dd1-afa5-49ce-bc0c-564e17b1c9cf) to query the HarperDB log.

 ### Example 1: Execute Query and Log Results